 As a professional teacher it is expected that you will provide quality teaching appropriate for your students, cater to the diversity of learners in your care and making every effort to help all students equally so they have every chance of succeeding.

 Good teaching also means you will work closely with your colleagues and the carers of your students and respond appropriately and promptly to any concerns they have.

 Principle 3: Respect for people

-The School expects employees to treat each other with respect and courtesy.
+The School expects stakeholders to treat each other with respect and courtesy.
 Our daily interaction with others reflects on the school’s reputation.
-Therefore, all employees are expected to be approachable, respectful, courteous and prompt in dealing with other people, including students, parents, other employees and members of the community.
+Therefore, all stakeholders are expected to be approachable, respectful, courteous and prompt in dealing with other people, including students, parents, other employees and members of the community.

 The School takes reports of unlawful discrimination and harassment or bullying seriously and will consider action it considers appropriate if such conduct is found to have occurred including disciplining or dismissing offenders.
 Many incidents can be addressed effectively if reported early.

 How to comply